-We’ve all been around couples whose relationship seems flawless.
+We’ve all been around couples whose relationships seem flawless.
 They never argue, are able to work through conflict as it arises with ease.
-There is a constant show of affection, love, and support for each other.
-In other terms, one would say that they have a healthy marital relationship.
+There is a constant show of affection, love, and, support for each other.
+In other words, their healthy marital relationship is straight-up goals.

 Below are some clear characteristics of healthy and unhealthy marital relationships.
 Use it as a guide to determine if you and your spouse are on the right track in your relationship or whether you both need to make some modifications to find your happily ever after.